Rustring/PrismLauncher-Cracking-Guide/README.md

 ### NOTE:

-This guide shouldn't be given __any__ publicity whatsoever, I'm okay if it's shared in small groups but I'm not at all okay with having this shared on mass.
+This guide shouldn't be given __any__ sort of mass publicity whatsoever, I'm okay if it's shared in small groups but I'm not at all okay with having this shared on mass.

 ### Description